How Can I Improve My Mental Health Without Therapy?

 The Psychology of Purpose

-Having a sense of purpose provides direction, motivation, and resilience during difficult times.
-Research shows that people with strong life purpose experience better mental health, increased longevity, and greater life satisfaction.
+Having a sense of purpose provides direction, motivation, and strength during difficult times.
+Research shows that people with strong life purpose experience better mental health, live longer, and have greater life satisfaction.

 Discovering Your Purpose

-1. Values Clarification Identify your core values through reflection and assessment tools.
+Values Clarification: Identify your core values through reflection and assessment tools.

-2. Strength Identification Recognize your natural talents and developed skills.
+Strength Identification: Recognize your natural talents and developed skills.

-3. Passion Exploration Notice activities that energize and engage you fully.
+Passion Exploration: Notice activities that energize you and fully engage you.

-4. Impact Assessment Consider how you want to contribute to others and the world.
+Impact Assessment: Consider how you want to contribute to others and the world.

 Redefining Self-Care